espanso/website/docs/matches/variables.md

 evaluated.

-In the following example, we are forcing the global variable `two` to being evaluated **after** the global variable `one` by using the `depends_on` option, which accepts an array of variable names which should be evaluated beforehands:
+In the following example, we are forcing the global variable `two` to being evaluated **after** the global variable `one` by using the `depends_on` option, which accepts the list of variable names that should be evaluated beforehand:

 ```yaml
 global_vars: